willhalling/audit-scan-service/README.md

 ## License

-This service is part of the AuditScan.ai application.
+This service is part of the AuditWidget.com application.

 ## Using This API from Next.js (or Any Frontend)